- About Us

 Passionate about educating fellow providers about how to save lives, Doneen has been described in a magazine profile as a “risk detective” because the Bale/Doneen Method’s mission is to find the root cause for why patients’ arteries become inflamed and could ignite future heart attacks and strokes if the fire isn’t extinguished early enough.
 She was co-chair of a national continuing medical education (CME) course for doctors on residual lipid risk in CVD, presented in 20 cities in both 2008 and 2009 and participated in a national Grand Round CME course on metabolic syndrome.

 Doneen is an adjunct professor at Texas Tech University Health Science Center School of Nursing and has delivered numerous keynote addresses on women’s heart health at major medical conferences.
 She did general undergraduate studies at Western Washington University and Eastern Washington University, and received her Associate Degree in Nursing (ADN) and Registered Nurse (RN) from Spokane Community College in 1996.
-After working as an registered nurse for several years, she returned to school and received her Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), and Advanced Registered Nurse Practitioner (ARNP) degrees from Gonzaga University, graduating summa cum laude in 2003.
+After working as an registered nurse for several years, she returned to school and received her Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), Doctor of Nursing Practice (DNP), and Advanced Registered Nurse Practitioner (ARNP) degrees from Gonzaga University, graduating summa cum laude in 2003.

 While working on her graduate thesis, she was shocked to discover, through an extensive review of medical literature, how few studies have been done on CVD in women.
 She also learned that many women at risk for heart attacks and strokes are missed by the current standard of care, with devastating or even fatal consequences.
 During her graduate studies, she met Dr. Bradley Bale, who had revamped his family medical practice to pioneer state-of-the-art CVD prevention techniques, such as screening patients for early stage vascular disease using electron beam tomography.
 Doneen created a thesis project using patients in the practice, comparing the widely used Framingham Risk Score, which predicts CVD risk through such factors as age, gender, cholesterol levels, blood pressure, and smoking status, against checking patients’ arteries for calcium deposits--a better method of evaluating future risk for heart attacks and stroke.
 Out of this collaboration was born the Bale/Doneen Method for prevention of heart attack, stroke, and diabetes.